gilch/hissp/docs/style_guide.rst

 Emacs can do it, but it's got a bit of a learning curve.
 For a beginner, try installing Parinfer in a supported editor, like Atom.
 If you get the indent right, Parinfer will manage the trails for you.
+Parinfer makes editing Lisp feel more like editing Python.

 Lisp style guides are hard to find online, because most Lispers will simply tell you to let Emacs handle it.